Skip to main content

 Unlike most swap APIs that require separate quote and execute endpoints, the Zerion API combines both into a single call:

-1. Call GET /v1/swap/offers/ with the input token, output token, and amount
+1. Call GET /v1/swap/quotes/ with the sender, recipient, input asset, output asset, and amount

-3. Pick the best offer and sign the transaction with your wallet
+3. Pick a quote and sign the transactions with your wallet

 1